The Ultimate Guide for Managing Church Volunteers

 When your staff is putting together volunteer projects, make sure that they identify and set aside some of the most meaningful, simple, or fun opportunities for first or second-time volunteers.
 These should be used as baby steps to help people discover the joy of serving.

-It’s easy for the tasks that are the most fun to be done by staff members and then more of the repetitive and tedious jobs to be given to volunteers.
+Often, tasks that are the most fun are handled by staff members, and the repetitive, tedious jobs are given to volunteers.
 But if you flip that dynamic on its head, you’re going to get a lot more people who are willing to donate their time to serve.

 4. TRY NOT TO MAKE BLANKET REQUESTS FOR HELP

 If you stand up during announcements and ask for volunteers to work at the food bank next Thursday, a lot of people who might be willing to do so won’t respond.
-They might be on the fence, but the blanket request is easily written off when they think, “Someone else will respond.”
+They might be on the fence, your blanket request is too easily written off when they think, “Someone else will respond.”

 If you want people to get involved, you should specifically ask them.
 Not only is it harder for them to justify saying no, but it’s also an honor to be asked.
 When you say, “I have this thing that needs to get done, and I think you’d be perfect for it,” they hear, “I was thinking about you.”